 Managing Attorney & Hotline Director

 Michael Vraa is the Managing Attorney/Hotline Director at HOME Line.
-He joined HOME Line in 1996, serving as a VISTA (Volunteer in Service to America) for a year before joining the staff full time in 1998 as a Tenant Advocate.
+A 1995 graduate of Boston University School of Law, he joined HOME Line in 1996, serving as a VISTA (Volunteer in Service to America) for a year before joining the staff full time in 1998 as a Tenant Advocate.
 He took over the position of Managing Attorney in 2000.
-He graduated from Boston University School of Law in 1995 and from Montana State University in 1991.

 HOME Line’s tenant hotline has grown in coverage and volume during Mr. Vraa’s tenure.
 In 1996, HOME Line took a little over 5,000 calls from renters in Suburban Hennepin County.
-Since 2010, the hotline has advised over 11,000 per year renters from around the state.
+As of 2014, HOME Line now covers the entire state of Minnesota and now takes over 15,000 calls per year.

 Mr. Vraa has practiced in the area of landlord/tenant law exclusively since he started working at HOME Line.
-He has given over 960 speeches on various aspects of landlord/tenant law to a wide variety of groups (speaking to over 27,000 people) throughout Minnesota (23 counties) and has personally advised over 24,000 renters.
-He has helped prevent the eviction of over 1,700 Minnesota families and has helped renters recover over 3 million dollars in improperly withheld deposits and rent abatements (refunds for living in substandard conditions).
+He has given over 1,050 speeches on various aspects of landlord/tenant law to a wide variety of groups (speaking to over 29,000 attendees) throughout Minnesota and has personally advised over 30,000 renters.
+He has helped prevent the eviction of over 2,000 Minnesota families and has helped renters recover over 3 million dollars in improperly withheld deposits and rent abatements (refunds for living in substandard conditions).

 Mike has been quoted or featured in several publications/media outlets, including:

 USA Today, Minneapolis Star-Tribune, St. Paul Pioneer Press, Minneapolis-St. Paul Business Journal.
-University of Minnesota Daily, University of Minnesota-Duluth Statesmen, Southwest Journal (Mpls.)
+University of Minnesota Daily, University of Minnesota-Duluth Statesmen, Southwest Journal (Mpls.), The Fargo Forum

 Thomson Reuters, Twin Cities Daily Planet